Eclipsorum/odin-answers/odin-answers.md

 ## **What are the benefits of “inlining” your SVGs?
 What are the drawbacks?**
 > one of the benefit of inlining SVGs is we can modifies the SVG codes with CSS and/or JS, but the obvious drawback is it makes our codes less readable and less cacheable

+## **What is a table?**
+> a table is a set of structured data that comprise of columns and rows

+## **Why is it a bad idea to use HTML Tables for page layout?**
+> because using HTML tables for page layout can cause unnecessary complex structure which makes our code harder to write, maintain, and debug.
+It can also make our webpage less responsive to change, and on top of that, it also reduces accessibility for visually impaired users

+## **What are caption elements useful for?**
+> caption elements inside a table element is used for explaining what data the table represents in a simple and concise sentences

+## **What is the scope attribute?**
+>  scope attribute is used to differentiate whether a table header is a column, row, column group, or row group.
+It is primarily used for accessibility purpose for visually impaired users